codeigniter4/shield/docs/2 - authentication.md

 ## Access Token/API Authentication

-Using the access tokens requires that you either use/extend `Sparks\Shield\Models\UserModel` or use the `Sparks\Shield\Authentication\Traits\HasAccessTokens` on your own user model.
+Using access tokens requires that you either use/extend `Sparks\Shield\Models\UserModel` or use the `Sparks\Shield\Authentication\Traits\HasAccessTokens` on your own user model.
 This trait provides all of the custom methods needed to implement access tokens in your application.
 The necessary database table, `auth_access_tokens`, is created in Shield's only migration class, which must be ran